Croats in Bosnia and Herzegovina

 Among descendants of the Croats in Italy we should mention Pope Sixto V (he was the Pope from 1585 to 1590), who spoke Croatian at home.

 It is estimated that until the 18th century there were about two million Croats who had been either exiled or taken as slaves to Turkey.
-Among the Bosnian Catholics there was a large number of Cryptocatholics, i.e. those who were secretly Catholics at home, and ``Muslims'' out of it.
+Among the Bosnian Catholics there was a large number of Cryptocatholics, i.e. those who were secretly Catholics at home, and "Muslims'' out of it.
 Children were circumcised, but secretly baptized as well.

-Bosnia and Herzegovina is full of very interesting, mysterious tombstone monuments called stechak (the older names are bilig = sign, mramor = marble, priklopnik or priklopnica = folding).
-The most famous collection is in Radimlja in Herzegovina:
+Bosnia and Herzegovina is full of very interesting, mysterious tombstone monuments called stećak (stechak).
+The older names are

 In the middle stechak one can see a lily, which is a very old symbol of Bosnia.
-In Croatia there are also numerous stechak monuments.
-Some of them are even near the towns of Knin, Karlovac (Generalski stol), and in Slavonia, near the towns of Pozega and Pakrac.
+In Croatia, there are also numerous stechak monuments.
+Some of them are even near the towns of Knin, Karlovac (Generalski stol), and in Slavonia, near the towns of Požega and Pakrac.

 Even today Croatian women in some parts of Bosnia tattoo their hands with Christian symbols and stechak (stećak) ornaments.
 This very old custom, used exclusively among Catholic Christians, had a special meaning in the period of the Ottoman occupation.
 In this way, by wearing indelible signs of their Christian religion, the forced conversion to Islam has been prevented.
 However, the custom itself is much older.
 For example, a Greek historian Strabo (1st century BC) mentions tattooing among inhabitants of this area.
 For more information see an article by Ćiro Truhelka: Die Tätowirung bei den Katholiken Bosniens und der Hercegovina (published in Wissenschaftliche Mittheilungen Aus Bosnien und der Hercegovina, herausgegeben vom Bosnisch-Hercegovinischen Landesmuseum in Sarajevo, redigiert von Dr. Moriz Hoernes, Vierter Band, Wien 1896).